jinsanity07git/jinsanity07git.github.io/backup/mainstream CPU architecture.md

 - **Performance vs. Power Efficiency**: AMD64/x86_64 architectures typically focus more on performance and are used in high-power computing environments.
 In contrast, aarch64 architectures prioritize power efficiency, which is crucial for battery-powered devices.
 - **Market Adoption**: x86_64 is dominant in the PC and server market, whereas aarch64 has a stronghold in the mobile and emerging server and desktop markets, especially with the growth of IoT and edge computing.

+### arm64e

+The term `arm64e` refers to an enhanced version of the `arm64` architecture, specifically implemented by Apple to support new security and performance features on its platforms.
+Here’s a detailed look at what `arm64e` entails:

+1. Origin

+   - **Developer**: `arm64e` was developed by Apple as an evolution of the standard ARM64 (also known as ARMv8-A) architecture.

+   - **Purpose**: The primary motivation behind `arm64e` was to **increase the security of software** running on Apple devices, especially to protect against exploits that manipulate code execution flow.

+   - **Introduction**: Apple introduced `arm64e` with the release of the A12 Bionic chipset, which first appeared in the iPhone XS, XS Max, and XR in 2018.

+2. Design

+   - **Pointer Authentication**: The standout feature of `arm64e` is Pointer Authentication, which adds a **cryptographic signature** to pointers, verifying their integrity before use.
+This mechanism significantly reduces the risk of common security threats such as **return-oriented programming (ROP)** and **jump-oriented programming (JOP)** attacks.

+   - **Architecture Improvements**: While maintaining a strong backward compatibility with ARMv8-A, `arm64e` incorporates changes at the instruction set level to support the generation and verification of pointer signatures.

+   - **Security Focus**: The enhancements in `arm64e` are geared towards hardening Apple devices **against exploits** by making unauthorized code execution more challenging and thereby bolstering overall system security.

+3. Compatibility

+   - **Backward Compatibility**: `arm64e` is designed to be backward compatible with the `arm64` architecture.
+Applications compiled for `arm64` can run on systems supporting `arm64e` without modifications, although they won't benefit from the new security features unless recompiled with `arm64e` support.

+   - **Development Environment**: Developers aiming to utilize `arm64e` features need to use Apple's Xcode and compile their applications specifically for `arm64e`.
+This ensures that the new security enhancements are properly implemented in their applications.

+   - **Device Support**: `arm64e` is supported on Apple devices with the A12 chipset and later.
+This includes not only iPhones but also iPads and potentially other future Apple devices as the company continues to deploy this architecture in its new hardware.

 [^1]: [Apple silicon: Comparison of A series processors](https://en.wikipedia.org/wiki/Apple_silicon#Comparison%20of%20A%20series%20processors)
 [^2]: [Application ARM-based chips](https://en.wikipedia.org/wiki/ARM_Cortex-A53#External%20links)